inscopix/isxcore/doc/source/specs/TimeGrid.rst

 Related Specifications
 ^^^^^^^^^^^^^^^^^^^^^^

-- :ref:`Trace` : stores a TimeGrid to define its domain as a function of time.
+- :ref:`Trace` : stores a :code:`TimeGrid` to define its domain as a
+  function of time.
-- :ref:`DateTime` : represents an absolute point in time.
+- :ref:`Time` : represents an absolute point in time.